ASTROPHYSICIST, DEPUTY PROJECT SCIENTIST FOR WEBB SCIENCE COMMUNICATION & ASSOCIATE DIRECTOR OF THE ASTROPHYSICS SCIENCE DIVISION

 In addition to research, Amber's role with the JWST project science team involves working with Communications and Outreach activities.
 She is an experienced public speaker, with audiences ranging from small local classrooms to audiences of 2200+ at events such as Comic Con and the World Science Festival.
 Amber also interacts frequently with the media, having done numerous live television interviews, media features for NASA, and has appeared in documentaries on PBS NOVA, the Discovery Channel, the Science Channel, National Geographic, Spike TV, and in the Late Night with Jimmy Fallon's "Hubble Gotchu" segment.
 She's done short interviews with CNN, BBC, Al Jazeera America, The Atlantic, and other local media outlets.
 She very much enjoys telling NASA's science stories.

-Amber lives in Glenn Dale, MD., with her husband Matt and her two Great Danes and one cat.
 Her love of all things air and space prompted her to become a pilot; she earned her Private Pilot's license in early 2013.
 She has been an active yoga practitioner for years, and teaches a volunteer yoga class weekly.
 Amber is very involved in community and volunteer work, and loves to cook.